sergi/jsftp/README.md

     npm test

 Please note that for now the unit tests require python because the FTP server used is written in python.
-In the future this dependency will not be there.

 License
 -------

 See LICENSE.